 Introduction to website development through the mastery of the fundamentals of HTML, XHTML, and CSS coding for web pages.
 Intended to give the student the basic skills required to hand-code web pages from scratch.
-A four-page website will be developed.
-Topics include: text editors, essential elements, images, links, lists, forms, tables, and CSS-based page layout.
-Prerequisite: Eligibility for ENGL& 101 and MATH 095.
+A website will be developed in compliance with current web standards, practices, and usability.
+Topics include: XHTML, HTML5, CSS, CSS#, web server organization and structure, text editors, images, links, lists, forms, tables, and code validation.